 If you haven’t already done so, download the Area Target Generator (ATG) installer for either Windows or macOS from the download section in the Vuforia Developer Portal, and proceed to install the desktop tool.
 Consult the guide; Area Target Generator User Guide for installation tips and general use.

-- The next window will ask you to enter the Token ID and Token Secret associated with your Matterport™ account.
-Refer to the Scanning Guide for Area Targets using Matterport™ for guidance on requesting and placing the Token ID and Token Secret.
+- Next, depending on your ATG settings, enter either your Matterport™ account credentials or your Token ID and Token Secret.
+Refer to the Scanning Guide for Area Targets using Matterport™ for guidance on the two authentication methods.

 Scanners that produce point clouds can be imported as E57 data files.
 The supported list on the Area Targets home page shows current devices that the ATG can import.
 See the scanning guides below Scanning an Environment to learn more on getting a space scanned.

-- If you are using a NavVis scan, you will first have to locate and prepare the datasets_proc folder with a conversion tool .
-See the NavVis User Guide for steps to prepare the NavVis scan.
+- If you are using a NavVis scan, the point clouds can be retrieved directly as an E57 file after the raw data processing.
+See the NavVis User Guide for steps to process and download the E57 scan file from a NavVis scan.

-- Browse to the generated E57 file and give your Area Target a name.
+- Browse to the E57 file and give your Space a name.
 Verify also that the save location suits you.